 In an investment account: you can switch your investments into moneymarket funds but please note that your investments are still exposed to risk in a money market fund.
 As with an ISA, to liquidate and withdraw funds please do inform us and also contact Fidelity FundsNetwork directly, as this needs to be done in your secure portal on Fidelity FundsNetwork.

 The Cash Park enables you to hold cash alongside investments in a Flexible NISA and move between them.
 This means you can hold your money in cash if you are concerned about the market's prospects and move into investments when you believe they have more potential.

-Information on ISA Cash Park charges is available here.
+Information on the ISA Cash Park, including charges and how your money is protected is available on the Fidelity site here.

 The Fidelity ISA Cash Park allows you to hold some, or all of your investment within your Flexible NISA in cash, and earn tax-free interest on it.
 This allows you to safeguard your NISA allowance now, and decide when and where to invest later.